provenance-io/provenance/docs/Building.md

 4. Update the config's `db_backend` value to the new db backend type.

 The `dbmigrate` utility uses the same configs, environment variables, and flags as `provenanced`.
+For example, if you have the environment variable PIO_HOME defined, then `dbmigrate` will use that as the `--home` directory (unless a `--home` is provided in the command line arguments).